 - Outdoor cafe with nearby seating area.
 Open daily

 Family & children

-- 50 things to do before you're 11 ¾ tent and other free family activities on our Family Mondays, every bank holiday and Kent school holiday Monday in 2014
+- 50 things to do before you're 11 ¾ tent and other free family activities on our Family Mondays, every Kent school holiday Monday in 2015.

 - Hands-on activities in our park experience room.